sony/nmos-cpp/Documents/Tutorial.md

 ## Start several NMOS Nodes

 Run the **nmos-cpp-node** application one or more times.
-Configuration parameters may be passed on the command-line as JSON, which is demonstrated by the example batch script, [nmos-cpp-node.bat](../Development/nmos-cpp-node.bat), in the repository.
+Configuration parameters may be passed on the command-line as JSON, which is demonstrated by the example Windows batch script, [nmos-cpp-node.bat](../Development/nmos-cpp-node.bat), in the repository.

 When running the nmos-cpp-registry and every nmos-cpp-node on different hosts, no configuration parameters are required.